mrciolino/wiki-backup/sessions/campaign_2/session_18_summary.md

 **Important Dialogue:**
 1. **"More needs killing."** - Bear King's whispered response to Tiberian's whistle, reinforcing their bloody pact.
-2. **"You cannot take the stance that killing is wrong if you yourself were so willing to become a murderer."** - Thomas confronting Oran about hypocrisy.
+2. **"You cannot take the stance that killing is wrong if you yourself were so willing to become a murderer.
+Who killed your brother Oran?
+You did."** - Thomas confronting Oran about hypocrisy.
-3. **"Under Osbrentian law, dragons that are in Brentia are property of the government... it depends on what color it is."** - Revealing disturbing legal racial hierarchies.
+3. **"Under Os Vrintian law, dragons that are property of the government... it depends on what color it is."** - Revealing disturbing legal racial hierarchies.
-4. **"If I die and Tiberian dies and Teagle dies and Breezy and Kale and Orinald die, it's a tragedy.
-But if all of us die and a necromancer dies also, then it is a great triumph."** - Thomas' absolutist view of justice.
+4. **"If I die and Tiberian dies and Teagle dies and Breezy and Kale and Orin all die, it's a tragedy.
+But if all of us die and a necromancer dies too, then it is a great triumph."** - Thomas' absolutist view of justice.
 5. **"He's effectively told us that we have to take them out, spill their blood, in order to leave the forest."** - Kale explaining the Bear King's ultimatum to the Black Songs.

 **Notable Actions:**